-The Australian Festival of Chamber Music (AFCM) has a long and treasured history.
-It presented its first season in Townsville in July 1991, initiated through the vision and commitment of the former Vice Chancellor of James Cook University, Professor Ray Golding and the Festival's previous Artistic Director, Theodore Kuchar.
+The Australian Festival of Chamber Music (AFCM) has a long and treasured history, presenting its first season in Townsville in July 1991, the vision of former Vice Chancellor of James Cook University, Professor Ray Golding and the Festival's first Artistic Director, Theodore Kuchar.

-The Festival has only had three Artistic Directors over its life, Theodore Kuchar who co-created the Festival and directed in until 2006; Piers Lane AO who celebrated his 10th anniversary as Artistic Director in 2016 and current director Kathryn Stott.
+The Festival has had three Artistic Directors, Theodore Kuchar who co-created the Festival and directed in until 2006, Piers Lane AO who celebrated his 10th anniversary as Artistic Director in 2016 and current Artistic Director Kathryn Stott.